austince/history/README.md

 - Open a few tabs, click between them

 ## What doesn't work
+- History doesn't follow you through links yet!
+Only through tabs.
 - Having multiple windows open at the same time.
 Only one please!

 ## Goal